joeplus/nextcloud-wires/README.md

 # owncloud-ifttt
-Connect your owncloud to the ifttt.com maker chanell
+Connect your owncloud to the ifttt.com maker channel